'rapture' is used to describe the great gathering of God's people at the

 opposition -- including "churches" and other "organized

-Rev. 12-18.
-So IF the churches are shut down, then there are no
+Rev. 12-18).
+So If churches are shut down, then there are no

 will still be individual saints.
 Note also that during this time, we are

-told that many churches will be 'apostate,' or more interested in (attending)
+told that many churches will be 'apostate,' or more interested in church

 their neighborhoods and cities for Christ.